Really Long Bio (good read for insomniacs)

 From Animation to Comics to Music--the Starving Years

 During high school, I wanted to move to Japan to work in animation, except Toren Smith, who ran Studio Proteus (they translated Japanese comics into English), told me to forget about it, due to the difficulty of being accepted as a gaijin (foreigner), and the impossibility of getting a work visa.
 I had no interest in American animation, since it seemed like "kiddy stuff" compared to what the Japanese were doing, so I went into comics instead (of course, me being a huge Appleseed fan influenced that decision.
-Appleseed is a brilliant science-fiction manga by Masamune Shirow).
+(Appleseed is a brilliant science-fiction manga by Masamune Shirow).

-Shortly after I became a fulltime comic book artist (just months after graduating high school), my mother kicked me out of the house because I didn't follow her idea of what I should be.
+Shortly after I became a full-time comic book artist (just months after graduating high school), my mother kicked me out of the house because I didn't follow her idea of what I should be.
 I wasn't going to college to become a lawyer or doctor, had long hair and earrings, and she couldn't stand the sight of me.
-I was penniless and moved in with a friend and his family, and that began my eight years of being a starving artist.
-I moved around quite a bit in those eight years from different cities in the Bay Area, to Taiwan, back to the Bay Area, and the longest stay was five years in San Francisco.
+I was penniless and moved in with a friend and his family, and that began my seven years of being a starving artist.
+I moved around quite a bit in those seven years from different cities in the Bay Area, to Taiwan, back to the Bay Area, and the longest stay was five years in San Francisco.

-The first four years in comics I could only get work as a freelance artist, but the next four years, I got to be a creator, writing and illustrating my own series (titled Enchanted, a dark gothic/fantasy epic), which was the thing I really wanted--to tell my own stories, on my own terms.
+The first four years in comics I could only get work as a freelance artist, but the next four years, I got to be a creator, writing and illustrating my own series (titled Enchanted, a dark gothic/fantasy epic), which was what I really wanted--to tell my own stories, on my own terms.

 Entering the Video Game Industry